vdaas/vald/docs/tutorial/vald-agent-standalone-on-docker.md

     ```

     ```bash
-    # download fashion-mnist testing dataset
+    # download Fashion-mnist testing dataset
     wget http://ann-benchmarks.com/fashion-mnist-784-euclidean.hdf5
     ```

 1. Running example

-    Vald provides multiple language client libraries such as Go, Java, Node.js, Python, and so on.<br>
+    Vald provides multiple language client libraries such as Go, Java, Node.js, Python, etc.<br>
-    This example will insert and index 400 vectors into the Vald from the fashion-mnist dataset via gRPC.
+    This example will insert and index 400 vectors into the Vald from the Fashion-MNIST dataset via gRPC.
-    And then after waiting for indexing, it will request for searching the nearest vector 10 times.
+    And then, after waiting for indexing, it will request to search the nearest vector 10 times.
     You will get the 10 nearest neighbor vectors for each search query.<br>

     We use [`example/client/agent/main.go`](https://github.com/vdaas/vald/blob/main/example/client/agent/main.go) to run the example.
-    The example code is the same as running an example only Vald agent on Kubernetes.
+    The example code is the same as running an example-only Vald agent on Kubernetes.
     If you want to learn the detail of running an example, please refer to the tutorial of [Vald Agent Standalone on kubernetes](../tutorial/get-started.md/#run-using-example-code).

     ```bash